ddandanell/mychef.id/replit.md

 ### Technical Implementations
 - **Core Features:**
     - **WhatsApp Integration:** Section-specific pre-filled messages for all CTA buttons and a persistent floating WhatsApp button.
-    - **Geolocation & Personalization:** Automatic city detection using ipapi.co that dynamically inserts the visitor's Bali city throughout the homepage (headline, subheadlines, section descriptions).
+    - **Geolocation & Personalization:** Server-side city detection using the visitor's IP address (via ipapi.co) that dynamically personalizes the entire site with their exact Bali location (Seminyak, Canggu, Ubud, etc.).
+The server extracts the real client IP from request headers (X-Forwarded-For or socket), calls ipapi.co server-side for maximum accuracy, and returns the city name.
 Results cached for 24 hours in localStorage.
 Falls back to "Bali" for non-Bali visitors or on detection errors.
     - **Trust Signals:** Prominent display of 6 trust badges (background checks, certifications, insurance), 100% Satisfaction Guarantee, and 4.9/5 average rating.
     - **Testimonial System:** 50+ authentic, detailed story-based reviews with click-to-expand functionality and hover-to-pause auto-scrolling.
     - **Cookie Consent:** GDPR-compliant banner matching site design, controlling Google Analytics activation.